 The UCAT ANZ is the equivalent of UCAT in Australia and New Zealand.
 They are identical in terms of test format, contents, duration and difficulty.

 One difference is that the UCAT ANZ can be used for applying to UK universities while UCAT (UK) results are not accepted by Australian and New Zealand universities.
 Therefore, if you are a UK resident who is interested in applying to Australian or New Zealand universities, you will need to sit the UCAT ANZ.

 Note that you can sit the UCAT or UCAT ANZ only once in a calendar year.
 If you sit the UCAT and UCAT ANZ in the same calendar year, only the first result will be valid.

-The UCAT is a purely skills-based test, whereas some sections of the BMAT and GAMSAT assume prerequisite knowledge in sciences.
+The UCAT is a purely skills-based test, whereas some sections of the GAMSAT assume prerequisite knowledge in sciences.

-The BMAT and GAMSAT also require you to write an essay, whereas the UCAT consists entirely of multiple-choice questions.
+The GAMSAT also requires you to write an essay, whereas the UCAT consists entirely of multiple-choice questions.

 All exams require a high level of critical thinking and problem-solving skills.

 Admission to medicine and dentistry is extremely competitive as the number of applicants far outweighs the number of available places.